sat2493/machine-learning-exoplanet/README.md

 See [Scikit-Learn](https://en.wikipedia.org/wiki/Scikit-learn)

 """
-Scikit-learn (formerly scikits.learn and also known as sklearn) is a free software machine learning library for the Python programming language.[3]
+Scikit-learn (formerly scikits.learn and also known as sklearn) is a free software machine learning library for the Python programming language.
 It features various classification, regression and clustering algorithms including support vector machines, random forests, gradient boosting, k-means and DBSCAN, and is designed to interoperate with the Python numerical and scientific libraries NumPy and SciPy.
 """